Jellyfish4654/Jellyfish4654.github.io/docs/docs/java/getting-started.md

 ## Installation

-I would recommend using VS Code for the IDE.
-Alternatively, Eclipse can also be used.
+The recommended IDE is [IntelliJ](https://www.jetbrains.com/idea/download/) as it is developed by the same people that created Kotlin and Android Studio.
+Alternatively, VSCode can also be used as a second option.

 ## Setup